 Teen dating violence is worrisome.
 But it's not inevitable.
 Here's how you and your teen can avoid possibly unsafe situations and reduce the risk for problems.

-Although nausea and vomiting can make you feel miserable, it's important to remember that these are not diseases, but rather symptoms of many illnesses.
+Nausea and vomiting can make you feel miserable.
+But it's important to remember that these are not diseases.
+Rather, they are symptoms of many illnesses.

 Detailed information on the most common types of ringworm, including diagnosis and treatment